Little Falls, Minnesota: Rock the Park

 Held every Summer during the month of June; typically towards the end of the month.
 Rock the Park is a unique concert experience because of its representation of local talent, most of the members in Brothers Tone and The Big Groove are from the Little Falls area.
 The event is completely funded by almost 30 local business sponsors.

 Little Falls Antiques and Collectibles Fair

 This event held the weekend after Labor Day as well.
 It is held at Le Bourget Park on the West Side of town.
 Sponsored by the West Side Improvement Association.

 Lone Eagle Auto Club Car Show

 Held the Sunday after Labor Day at the Morrison County Fairgrounds.
 Antique Car Show and swap meet.

 Morrison County Fair

 An annual fair held at the Morrison County Fairgrounds northeast of town.

 Greater Minnesota Two-Cylinder Club Annual Field Days

 The club hosts this show the First Weekend in May Annually out at the Morrison County Fairgrounds.
 It features plowing, a swap meet, consignment auction, flea market, antique tractor pull, and more!

 Media

 The Morrison County Record is a weekly newspaper published in Little Falls.

-Little Falls Radio Corporation has three stations:
+Little Falls Radio Corporation consists of three stations: